 This is a Java-based program, and for this beautiful reason, it is cross-platform.
 You can use this tool on any type of Linux machine to analyze your storage space.
 The left panel of this program shows you the list view of the directory.
-While the other portion of the display shows you a pie chart of your disk statistics.
+At the same time, the other portion of the display shows you a pie chart of your disk statistics.

 Key Features of JDiskReport

 - It can find and clean obsolete files from your system.

 - This tool shows the top chart of the largest files according to file type.